solita/solita.github.com/_posts/2020-11-xx-azure-devops-pipeline-as-code.md

 title: Azure DevOps Build Pipeline as Code
 author: lassiautio
 excerpt: >
-  TODO: put an excerpt here
+  Azure DevOps' pipeline as code first sounds a bit scary for those who are familiar with older classic pipeline GUI.
+  This blog post will go through the basics of how to create build pipeline as code in YAML and gives some tips where to get help to write YAML pipelines.
+  If you're not yet familiar with YAML pipelines I consider reading this and try them.
 tags:
  - Azure DevOps
  - DevOps
  - continuous integration
+ - CI/CD
 ---

 Azure DevOps used to have only graphical build pipelines, known as Classic Pipeline GUI, which were edited only in the web portal.
 In Build 2019 Microsoft released pipeline as code, where pipelines are defined with YAML (aka YAML pipeline).
 In this blog post, I will go through the basics of YAML pipelines and compare them with the older classic pipelines.

 ## Azure DevOps